-Only after you’ve identified your target market (and gotten to know them), your competition, and the market environment are you ready to decide on tactics including communication strategies including traditional media and social media.
+Only after you’ve identified your target market (and gotten to know them), your competition and the market environment are you ready to decide on tactics including communication strategies including traditional media and social media.

-Rather than an either or strategy, combining traditional media and social media into an integrated marketing communication strategy works best for many businesses — and hexsee is one of them.
+Rather than an either-or strategy, combining traditional media and social media into an integrated marketing communication strategy works best for many businesses — and hexsee is one of them.

 Integrated marketing communication builds on the reality that folks need to see your message several times, in different communication channels, according to Forbes.
 Even Millenials, the most digitally savvy consumers, combine physical shopping with mobile apps in a single shopping excursion.

-Hence, traditional media and social media combine with mobile marketing to form a cohesive marketing strategy.
+Hence, traditional media and social media combined with mobile marketing to form a cohesive marketing strategy.
 But, don’t try doing the same campaign with the same message in both traditional media and social media.
 That’s doomed for failure.
 Instead, craft different campaigns on different platforms to optimize ROI.

 Both Twitter and Facebook focused on capturing users in their local area.
 The major benefit of a local focus early on is that 1) you’re integrated into the social fabric of your local community and 2) you get a lot more bang for your limited bucks.